fasterthanlime/cs322/documents/report/source/deliverable2.rst

 The next commands are creating some extra tables (required by the admin interface) and starts parsing the CSV files (from the `dataset` directory).
 We didn't touch the initial file and applied all the workarounds into the import script directly. ::

     $ cd nba
+    $ # locally
     $ rake db:migrate
     $ rake import:all
+    $ # remotely
+    $ RAILS_ENV=production rake db:migrate
+    $ RAILS_ENV=production rake import:all

+**NB:** A faster way of loading data would be to transform the CSV into ready-to-be-inserted CSV and bulk loading them.
+As we don't trust that much the input data, we went for the much more sluggish approach that performs individual inserts.
+In the end, it's way easier to debug and it teaches Zen.

 Accommodate the import of new data in the database they created in the 1st deliverable
 ======================================================================================